nottombrown/til/docker/use-docker-for-versioning.md

 # Use docker for versioning your work

-You can use docker for versioning your work.
-It's not as nice as git, but it gets the job done.
+You can use docker for quickly versioning your work building an image.
+This is useful for places where you can't mount easily but don't want to lose progress

 Let's say you're running the image `tensor` in a container called `tensor_container`